sandrolain/ETML/README.md

 The actual development was designed for PHP, but I expect the javascript implementation for node.js.

-***ATTENTION**: Currently the library is in a state of initial development and I recommend the use in production with caution, the some more complex cases could give unexpected results.*
+***ATTENTION**: Currently the library is in a state of initial + experimental development and I recommend the use in production with caution, the some more complex cases could give unexpected results.*

 ## ToDo